 Existing flood hazard mapping estimation is based on the use of current land use and precipitation data to estimate hydrologic condition parameters and discharges.
-Data is then used to simulate water surface elevations (WSELs) to create existing floodplain mapping extents.
+Data is then used to simulate Water Surface Elevations (WSEs) to create existing floodplain mapping extents.

-The most current existing flood hazard mapping data from multiple sources was compiled by Texas Water Development Board (TWDB) to create a comprehensive, single, coherent, continuous set of best available existing floodplain data quilt for the Trinity Region.
-Mapping data was compiled and included the 1-percent ACE and 0.2-percent ACE data.
+The most current existing flood hazard mapping data from multiple sources was compiled by the Texas Water Development Board (TWDB) to create a comprehensive, single, coherent, continuous set of best available existing floodplain data for the Trinity Region.
+Mapping data was compiled and included 100-year and 500-year floodplain data.
 The existing floodplain quilt data was then updated with data obtained from FEMA, USACE, USGS, and local communities where available.
 The main data sources comprising the existing floodplain data for the Trinity Region are described below.